Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Lesson03.md

 1. Define what "modeling the domain" means to engineers.
 1. Design a program around the paradigms present in the Go language.
-1. Implement `struct`s or `interface`s that represent the nouns generated in class.
+1. Implement `struct`s or `interface`s that represent the nouns generated in class, and `func`s to represent verbs.

 ## Initial Exercise (15 min)